-In simple language trigonometry can be defined as that branch of algebra, which is concerned with the triangle.
-In this branch we basically study the relationship between angles and side length of a given triangle.
-With this detailed study of triangle, several types of equations are formed, which are consequently solved to simplify the relationship between the side and angle lengths of such triangle.
+In simple language, trigonometry can be defined as that branch of algebra, which is concerned with the triangle.
+In this branch, we study the relationship between angles and the side length of a given triangle.
+With this detailed study of triangles, several types of equations are formed, which are consequently solved to simplify the relationship between the side and angle lengths of such triangles.

-Trigonometry is considered as one of the oldest components of Algebra, which has been existing around since 3rd century.
-There are the practical usages of trigonometry in several contexts such as in the domain of astronomy,surveying, optics or in periodic functions.
+Trigonometry is considered one of the oldest components of Algebra, which has been existing around since the 3rd century.
+There are practical usages of trigonometry in several contexts such as in the domain of astronomy, surveying, optics, or periodic functions.

-Well, whether it is algebra or geometry both of these mathematics branches are based on scientific calculations of equations and we have to learn the different formulas in order to have its easy calculation.
+Well, whether it is algebra or geometry both of these mathematics branches are based on scientific calculations of equations and we have to learn the different formulas to have easy calculations.

-As we know that in Trigonometry we basically measure the different sides of a triangle, by which several equations are formed.
-Further the formulas of Trigonometry are drafted in accordance to the various ratios used in the domain, such as sine, tangent, cosine etc. So, basically there are the numbers of the formulas which are generally used in Trigonometry to measure the sides of the triangle.
+As we know that in Trigonometry we measure the different sides of a triangle, by which several equations are formed.
+Further, the formulas of Trigonometry are drafted following the various ratios used in the domain, such as sine, tangent, cosine, etc. So, there are the numbers of the formulas which are generally used in Trigonometry to measure the sides of the triangle.

-Here below we are mentioning the list of different types of formulas of Trigonometry.
+Here below we are mentioning the list of different types of formulas for Trigonometry.

 Trigonometry Basic Formula